UFO photographs

 Since the 1940s, media has covered purported photographs of Unidentified Flying Objects (UFOs).
 Numerous examples have been determined to be hoaxes.

-Scholar Branden W. Joseph has argued that that there are "a substantial enough collection of photographs of unidentified flying objects (UFOs) that one can begin to discern a distinct pictorial genre: The UFO photograph".
+Professor Branden W. Joseph has argued that there are "a substantial enough collection of photographs of unidentified flying objects (UFOs) that one can begin to discern a distinct pictorial genre: The UFO photograph".
 Joseph describes the typical UFO photograph as "portraying a blurry, saucer-like form, with just enough horizon to indicate airborne trajectory, but not enough to allow definitive judgement of scale."
 Writes Joseph: "Although often explained as a result of the fantastic speeds or unusual composition of flying saucers, both lack of focus and ambiguity of scale are conducive to manipulation, whether in alteration of the print or negative or the reproduction of a scale model or other small, disc-shaped object."
 UFO photography has been featured in the artwork of Mike Kelley and Tony Oursler.

 Early examples

 Flying disc craze (1947)

 On July 4, it was reported that Frank Ryman, a Coast Guard yeoman in Seattle, had photographed a flying disc.
 July 8 saw the publication of a photograph by Albert Weaver of Pontiac of what he said were two flying discs.
 Weaver reported that the discs were each about two feet in diameter.